 Cuts and abrasions are common while climbing and commonly involve the hands (especially when crack climbing), elbows, knees and other extremities.

 Proper climbing technique should limit your cuts and abrasions.
 Map out your moves up the wall as you go to prevent banging into the walls.
 While crack climbing, consider making a tape glove to protect your hands from abrasion.
 Strapping tape is useful to protect existing cuts and grazes.
-As long as it doesn’t stretch and is not slippery it should not inhibit your ability to climb.
+As long as it’s not too slippery it should not inhibit your ability to climb.

 - Apply pressure to the area to cease bleeding